 Get the Facts on the Impact of ObamaCare on Medicare

-ObamaCare makes some changes to Medicare (discussed below), but ObamaCare doesn’t replace Medicare.
+ObamaCare makes some changes to Medicare (discussed below), but the ACA (ObamaCare) doesn’t replace Medicare.
 Medicare isn’t part of your State’s health insurance marketplace (sometimes called an exchange), so if you have Medicare keep it.
-You will still get all the new benefits, rights and protections ObamaCare offers on your current Original Medicare or Medicare Advantage Plan.
+You will still get all the new benefits, rights, and protections ObamaCare offers on your current Original Medicare or Medicare Advantage Plan.

-If you have Medicare Part A (Hospital Insurance) or Medicare Part C (Medicare Advantage), you’re considered to have “minimum essential coverage” and won’t owe the fee for not having health insurance in 2014.
+If you have Medicare Part A (Hospital Insurance), Part B (medical coverage), or Medicare Part C (Medicare Advantage), you’re considered to have “minimum essential coverage” and won’t owe the fee for not having health insurance in 2014.